eoscanada/eos-bios/README.md

 * Find out what we do for the chain_id.. do we vote for it too ?
   Top 20% must agree on the chain_id ?
   Top 20% must agree on the constitution ?

+* boot_connect_mesh: Make sure we don't mesh with the first BIOS boot.. it's most probably not running..

+* Do connectivity checks when doing `discovery`.. and get a report upon orchestration that the peers are up ?

+* Make sure `setprods` is called properly... and does affect the producer schedule.